Nwabueze/library1/README.md

 # library1
-There was a misshap with this commit, the app dependencies are missing here Please visit https://github.com/Nwabueze/library for the complete application
+There was a mishap with this commit, the app dependencies are missing here Please visit https://github.com/Nwabueze/library for the complete application